-A. Any person may acquire membership in the Society by uniform application; however, an application for membership may be declined upon a showing of cause, by a majority vote of the Board at any regular business meeting.
+Section 1: Regular Membership.
+Any person may acquire membership in the Society by uniform application; however, an application for membership may be declined upon a showing of cause, by a majority vote of the Board at any regular business meeting.

-B. Any decision to decline an application by the Board, if made, may be appealed to members present at any Annual or special meeting.
+Section 2.
+Appeal of Declined Application.
+Any decision to decline an application by the Board, if made, may be appealed to members present at any Annual or special meeting.